columbia-science-olympiad/columbia-science-olympiad.github.io/tournament.md

 layout: info
 ---

+# 2024 Policies coming soon!

+Included is some of the information from last year, but it is subject to change.
+More updated 2024 policies and tournament info will be updated soon.

 ## **Tournament Policies**

 All tournament policies can be found on this comprehensive [Tournament Policies document](https://docs.google.com/document/d/1fzkt4LLBKsnJflHD-6r_KvFj5zyQBr7Gi_vtzA2CmB0/).
 This document contains all of the information below, plus more.
 This document and page may be updated leading up to the tournament.